Madhiban: Origin Narrative: Original Inhabitants and the "Mid-go" Account

+Theological inconsistency and social context

+Notably, the myth's premise is inconsistent with mainstream Islamic jurisprudence.
+The Quran explicitly permits eating normally-forbidden food, including carrion, under genuine necessity (darura) without sin: "But whoever is forced by necessity, neither desiring [it] nor transgressing [its limit], there is no sin upon him.
+Indeed, Allah is Forgiving and Merciful" (Quran 2:173; see also 5:3, 6:145, 16:115).
+This necessity exception is agreed upon across all four Sunni schools and Shia jurisprudence, applies specifically to genuine starvation with no halal alternative, and carries no requirement to purge or vomit the food once consumed out of necessity.
+Under this widely accepted doctrine, an ancestor eating carrion to survive starvation would not be considered sinful or impure, which further supports the scholarly view that the myth functions as a post-hoc social justification rather than a theologically grounded explanation.

+Clan status

+Unlike the major nomadic Somali clan families, the Gaboye and other minority groups classified as sab — including the Madhibaan — are not considered by dominant nomadic Somali clans to be clans in the genealogical sense.
+According to Somali affairs analyst Joakim Gundel, dominant nomadic clans nonetheless label these minority groups as clans as part of an effort to assimilate them into the broader Somali clan structure.

 Etymology

 The name "Madhibaan" is believed to come from the forefather of the Madhibaan people, Sheikh Madhibe, who was known for his peaceful nature and for not troubling anyone.
 In Somali, "Madhibaan" means "the one who doesn't bother."

 The name Midgaan is the primary term used to refer to the Madhibaan people in historical literature.
 There are different theories about what "Midgaan" means.
 Richard Burton documented the name as meaning "One (Mid) Hand (gaan).
 However, it seems more likely that the second part of the term refers to the word gane, plural ganeyyaal, meaning "archer" (cf. also ganayya, "to shoot an arrow").

 Distribution

-The Madhiban are a part of the Somali ethnic group found in East Africa, particularly in Somalia, Ethiopia, northeastern Kenya, and Djibouti.
+The Madhiban are a part of the Somali ethnic group found in East Africa, particularly in Somalia, Somaliland, and Djibouti.